TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 86/Psalms 86.13.md

 ---

-For great is thy lovingkindness toward me; And thou hast delivered my soul from the lowest Sheol.
+For your loving kindness is great toward me.
+You have delivered my soul from the lowest Sheol.